mavillez/Oblivion/docs/source/index.rst

 Here you can find the documentation on how to use the OBLIVION supercomputer:

+- System information
 - Quick start guide
 - Environment modules
 - Available software
-- Job compilation and submission
+- Software compilation
-- Submission scripts
+- Job submission scripts
 - Accounting
+- Slurm commands

 Contents